dantonyuk/code-review-grumble/grumbles/CODEFORMAT.md

     .collect(Collectors.toList());
 ```

 Now it's much easier to read, right?
-Use it even you use only one method
+Use it even if you use only one
-in your stream pipeline, like `map` or `filter`.
-Even then, it should be
+method in your stream pipeline, like `map` or `filter`.
+Even then, it
-three lines:
+should be three lines:

 ```java
 authorService.listAuthors().stream()